-- a.
-Training and retraining programs - c.
-Disciplinary actions - (cf. 4218 Dismissal/Suspension/Disciplinary Action) - (cf. 4118 Suspension/Disciplinary Action) - 3.
-A system for communicating with employees, in a form readily understandable by all employees, on matters related to occupational health and safety, including provisions designed to encourage employees to report hazards at the worksite without fear of reprisal.
-The communications system may include, but not be limited to: - a.
-Meetings - b.
+- 1. The name/position of the person(s) with authority and responsibility for implementing the program - A system for ensuring that employees comply with safe and healthful work practices, which may include, but are not limited to: - a.
+Recognition of employees who follow safe and healthful work practices - b.
+Training and retraining programs - Disciplinary actions - 3.
+A system for communicating with employees in a form readily understandable by all employees on matters related to occupational health and safety, including provisions designed to encourage employees to report hazards at the worksite without fear of reprisal.
+The communications system may include, but is not limited to: - Meetings - b.
 Training programs - c.
-Posting - d.
-Written communications - e.
+Posting - Written communications - e.
 A system of anonymous notification by employees about hazards - f.
-A labor/management safety and health committee - 4.
-Procedures for identifying and evaluating workplace hazards, including scheduled periodic inspections to identify unsafe conditions and work practices.
+A labor/management safety and health committee - Procedures for identifying and evaluating workplace hazards, including scheduled periodic inspections to identify unsafe conditions and work practices.
 Such inspections shall be made: - a.
 Whenever new substances, processes, procedures, or equipment that represents a new occupational safety or health hazard is introduced into the workplace - b.
-Whenever the district is made aware of a new or previously unrecognized hazard
+Whenever the district is made aware of a new or previously unrecognized hazard - A procedure for investigating occupational injury or illness - Methods and/or procedures for correcting unsafe or unhealthful conditions, work practices, and work procedures in a timely manner, based on the severity of the hazard, when the hazard is observed or discovered